-ACADEMIC PROGRAMS - GRADUATE

-Master of Arts (M.A.) in Linguistics

 The M.A. in Linguistics (TESOL Concentration) is offered only in a cohort (blended delivery) model to international students in a joint partnership with the University of Social Sciences and Humanities (USSH) in Ho Chi Minh City, Vietnam.

 College: College of Liberal Arts

 Department: Languages and Literature

-Student Type: Graduate

-Faculty:

 Sandra Gollin Kies, Ph.D.

-Professor of English Language and Literature, and Program Director Olga Lambert, Ed.D.
+Professor of English Language and Literature, and Program Director

+Olga Lambert, Ed.D.

-Associate Professor of English Language and Literature, and Chair of the Department of Languages and Literature Introduction:
+Associate Professor of English Language and Literature, and Chair of the Department of Languages and Literature

 Linguistics, the scientific study of language, is a highly diverse field with many specializations relevant to today's increasingly globalized educational and business environments.
 Benedictine's Master of Arts (M.A.) in Linguistics enables students to develop an in-depth understanding of the nature of human language, and how it is used to communicate for different purposes in a variety of social, cultural and professional contexts.
+The M.A. in Linguistics program provides a thorough grounding in the basics of linguistics as a discipline with a TESOL concentration that provide students with skills in the application of linguistic theory.

+Description:

-The M.A. in Linguistics program provides a thorough grounding in the basics of linguistics as a discipline as well as a choice of two concentrations that provide students with skills in the application of linguistic theory.
-Description: The Master of Arts (M.A.) in Linguistics program will allow candidates to earn the M.A. in Linguistics with TESOL.
-The M.A. in Linguistics with TESOL concentration provides degree candidates with both practical and theoretical instruction in applied linguistics, including preparation for teaching English as a Second Language (ESL) in a range of contexts.
+The Master of Arts (M.A.) in Linguistics program will allow candidates to earn the M.A. in Linguistics with TESOL.
+The M.A. in Linguistics with TESOL concentration provides degree candidates with both practical and theoretical instruction in applied linguistics, including preparation for teaching English to speakers of other languages in a range of contexts.